COS

 I created a DHCPv4 client using the C programming language for use on Linux-based platforms.
 Typically, packages such as dhclient or dhcpcd are used to handle this, as, at least in the case of the former, it ties in nicely to utilities such as ifup and ifdown.
 The DHCP standard dictates that when an IP address has not yet been assigned, IP datagrams must have a source address of 0.0.0.0, and there is no interface to do this normally through the kernel.
 As a result, this forces us to format raw Ethernet frames, IP headers, and UDP headers.
 Luckily, since packets are returned to the leased address, it's possible to use UDP sockets to easily parse the returning data.

 This project taught me a lot about systems programming.
-I had never really delved into reading standards for implementation before, but for this project I tried referencing only standards for how DHCP packets should be formatted, referring to RFCs 2131 (Dynamic Host Configuration Protocol) and 2132 (DHCP Options and BOOTP Vendor Extensions).
+I had never really delved into reading standards for implementation before, but for this project I tried referencing only standards for how DHCP packets should be formatted, rather than reading secondary sources and reference code.
+My main sources for logically implementing this were RFCs 2131 (Dynamic Host Configuration Protocol) and 2132 (DHCP Options and BOOTP Vendor Extensions).
 In addition, I was also required to consult RFCs 791 (IP) and 768 (UDP) to help with manually formatting the headers and calculating the checksums.

 Debug info from KDHC